esrasuel/esrasuel.github.io/_pages/about.md

 After my PhD, I joined the [Global Environmental Health Research Group](www.globalenvhealth.org) as postdoc working for the Wellcome Trust funded [Pathways to Equitable Healthy Cities](https://equitablehealthycities.org/) project.
 In 2018, I was awarded an MRC Rutherford Fellowship based at the [MRC Center for Environment and Health](https://environment-health.ac.uk/).
 As part of my training, I was a Visiting Scholar at the [Harvard T.H.
 Chan School of Public Health](https://www.hsph.harvard.edu/).
 I also worked as a Senior Data Scientist (part-time) at the [Swiss Data Science Center at ETH Zurich](https://datascience.ch/), and as Senior Assistant at the [Chair of Geoinformation Engineering at ETH Zurich](https://gis.ethz.ch/en/) between between 2018 and 2022.

 In June 2022, I joined [UCL CASA](https://www.ucl.ac.uk/bartlett/casa/) as Lecturer in City Modelling.
+We're setting up the CASA Arup City Modelling Lab